FabricioArendTorres/burgers_analytical_1d_2d/README.md

-# Analyitcal solutions to Burgers Equation in 1d and 2d over time
+# Analytical solutions to time-dependent Burgers Equation in 1D and 2D
 Analytical burgers equation in 1d and 2d over time.
 Also contains analytical solution fundamental heat equation and fokkerplanck equation in 3d.